 - 2 cups zucchini, diced medium

 - 1 cup cooked navy or cannellini beans

 - 1/2 cup fresh basil, chopped

 - In a large pot heat the olive oil over low-medium heat and sauté the onions for 5 minutes.
 Then add in the garlic, oregano, salt and pepper and continuing sautéing for 3 more minutes.

 - Add in the vegetable broth and cheese rind (if you are using one), stir and bring to gentle simmer.

 - Then add in the summer squash, zucchini, white beans, basil, parsley and simmer for 5 minutes or until the squash is tender (do not to over cook).

 - Taste and season with more salt and pepper if needed and serve hot.

 Rinds are the outside layer that form on cheese during its aging process.
 Both Parmigiano-Reggiano and Pecorino Romano rinds are full of flavor and add richness to the broth.
 Most cheese shops, including the cheese counter at Whole Foods Market, will give you a rind or sell it to you inexpensively.
-To keep this recipe vegan and dairy-free leave it out altogether.
+To keep this recipe vegan and dairy-free, simply leave it out altogether.